Offers & Ticket Prices For Cheap Flights

 In 2010 Saudia launched mobile and Internet services on its Airbus A330 flights, and was one of the first airlines in the world to do so.

-On March 31, 2014 Saudia launched its first flight to Los Angeles, marking the airline's third destination in the US.
+On March 31, 2014 Saudia launched its first flight for Jeddah to Los Angeles, marking the airline's third destination in the US.

 In January 2016, 65 Saudia pilots qualified to fly the new B787-9 Dreamliner which the airline is planning to deploy on international routes such as Jeddah to Dubai, Jeddah to Istanbul, Jeddah to Paris, Jeddah to Manchester and Casablanca.
 In addition these services also depart from Riyadh.